 We believe the abuse-resistant technology used in REMOXY is applicable to different oral opioid painkillers.
-Our strategic alliance with King includes development of three other abuse-resistant opioid product candidates: hydromorphone, hydrocodone and oxymorphone.
+Our strategic alliance with Pfizer includes development of three other abuse-resistant opioid product candidates: hydromorphone, hydrocodone and oxymorphone.
 Our abuse-resistant formulations of hydromorphone and hydrocodone have completed Phase I clinical trials.
 These Phase I clinical trials were designed to investigate the safety, tolerability, pharmacokinetics and pharmacodynamic profile of a single, oral dose of the drug candidates in healthy volunteers.
 We believe results also indicate these product candidates are safe and well-tolerated and their release profile appears well-suited to use with a chronic pain population.
-In January 2011, we announced that the FDA had accepted our investigational new drug application, or IND, for abuse-resistant oxymorphone.
+In addition, the FDA has accepted our investigational new drug application, or IND, for abuse-resistant oxymorphone.